nats-io/nats.deno/README.md

 ### Queue Groups
 Queue groups allow scaling of services horizontally.
-Subscriptions for members of a queue group are treated as a single service, meaning when you send a message only a single client in a queue group will receive it.
-There can be multiple queue groups, and each is treated as an independent group.
-Non-queue subscriptions are also independent.
+Subscriptions for members of a queue group are treated as a single service.
+When you send a message to a queue group subscription, only a single client in a queue group will receive it.

+There can be any number of queue groups.
+Each group is treated as its own independent unit.
+Note that non-queue subscriptions are also independent of subscriptions in a queue group.

 ```typescript
 import {